-For business inquiries regarding partnership or otherwise, please fill out the contact form at the bottom of the About page.
+For general questions about the system, please fill out the contact form at the bottom of the About page.